constDEFE/ts-types/README.md

 ## Routing

-### common

-Common generic types that may find its use anywhere
+common - common generic types that may find its use anywhere\

-### react

-React-related generic types
+react - react-related generic types